crykn/gdx-wiki/wiki/audio/sound-effects.md

 ---
 Sound effects are small audio samples, usually no longer than a few seconds, that are played back on specific game events such as a character jumping or shooting a gun.

-Sound effects can be stored in various formats. libGDX supports MP3, OGG and WAV files.
+Sound effects can be stored in various formats, including MP3, OGG and WAV.
+Which format you should use, depends on your specific needs, as each format has its own advantages and disadvantages.
+For example, WAV files are quite large compared to other formats, OGG files don’t work on RoboVM (iOS) nor with Safari (GWT), and MP3 files have issues with seemless looping.

-RoboVM (iOS) currently does not support OGG files.
+**Note:** On Android, a Sound instance can not be over 1mb in size (uncompressed raw PCM size, not the file size).
+If you have a bigger file, use [Music](/wiki/audio/streaming-music) instead.

-***note:*** On Android, a Sound instance can not be over 1mb in size (uncompressed raw PCM size, not the file size).
-If you have a bigger file, use  [Music](/wiki/audio/streaming-music)
+{: .notice--primary}

 Sound effects are represented by the [Sound](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/audio/Sound.html) interface.
 Loading a sound effect works as follows: